Lonza : Pfizer to outsource some drug production, focus on coronavirus vaccine | MarketScreener

 If successful, Pfizer said it hopes to receive emergency use authorization from the U.S. Food and Drug Administration as early as October.
 It could distribute up to 20 million doses by the end of 2020, and potentially hundreds of millions next year, it said.

 The shift to outside production of other medicines will primarily effect vaccines and intravenous drugs.
-Pfizer currently produces around 1.5 billion doses of intravenously injected vaccines and drugs each year.
+Pfizer currently produces around 1.5 billion doses of injected vaccines and drugs each year.

 McDermott said Pfizer will also add additional shifts to its own factories, hire more workers to take advantage of its unused production capacity, and stockpile current products in preparation for the shift to COVID-19 vaccine production.